spdomin/NaluRtest/README.md

 Executing the script will provide the set of pass/diff.
 Code that results in a diff is not to be pushed unless the diffs are understood.

-The pass/diff is based on a single integrated norm at the end of the simulation (WIP)
+The pass/diff is based on a set of integrated norms, time step and time step count at the end of time step.
+Simulations will report a diff if any single time step has a set of results that are off by the test tolerance.

-re-running the run_test.sh script will check if directories are already in existance.
+Re-running the run_test.sh script will check if directories are already in existance.
 If a previous test voucher is a PASS, the test will not be run again.

 ## Sample Output